Eutropios/WarMAC/README.md

 ## Documentation<a id="documentation"></a>

-Full documentation for installation, usage, and contributing can be found [here](https://warmac.readthedocs.io/en/).
+Full documentation for installation, usage, and contribution guidelines can be found [here](https://warmac.readthedocs.io/en/).

 ## Upcoming Features<a id="upcoming-features"></a>